Better Pseudo-label: Joint Domain-aware Label and Dual-classifier for Semi-supervised Domain Generalization: Introduction

 Our contributions can be summarized as follows: \begin{itemize} \item We propose an effective framework that can be trained in an end-to-end manner to obtain more accurate pseudo-labels of unlabeled data for the semi-supervised domain generalization task. \item We develop the domain-aware pseudo-labeling module to handle the domain shift during generating pseudo-labels.
-Also, the dual-classifier is proposed to mitigate the conflict between the DG task and the pseudo-label generation. \item Extensive experiments on benchmark datasets, \ie, PACS, OfficeHome and miniDomainNet show that our effectiveness for SSDG compared with several baselines and the SOTA semi-supervised methods. \end{itemize}
+Also, the dual-classifier is proposed to mitigate the conflict between the DG task and the pseudo-label generation. \item Extensive experiments on benchmark datasets, \ie, PACS, OfficeHome, miniDomainNet and VLCS, show the effectiveness of our method compared with several baselines and the state-of-the-art methods. \end{itemize}

-The rest of this paper is organized as follows.
-We review some related work in Section \ref{s-related}.
-The proposed framework is introduced in Section \ref{s-framework}.
-Experimental results, analysis and visualizations are presented in Section \ref{s-experiment}, and the conclusion is given in Section \ref{s-conclusion}.